phalcon-orphanage/docs/en/reference/views.rst

 View Environment
 ----------------
-Every view executed is included inside a :doc:`../api/Phalcon_View_Engine` instance, providing access to the view environment and its properties that can be used in your developments.
+Every view executed is included inside a :doc:`Phalcon_View_Engine <../api/Phalcon_View_Engine>` instance, providing access to the view environment and its properties that can be used in your developments.

 The following example shows how to write a jQquery `ajax request`_ using a url with the framework conventions.
 The method url() is called from a $this instance that references the :doc:`Phalcon_View <../api/Phalcon_View>` object: